sorin373/sorin373/README.md

 ## About Me

-I am an Aerospace Engineering student interested in propulsion, structural mechanics, and the use of programming for engineering applications.

-My GitHub is a place where I document academic projects, programming work, and small technical tools related to engineering analysis, simulation, and scientific computing.
+I’m an Aerospace Engineering student focused on propulsion, structural mechanics, and the role of programming in solving engineering problems.
+This profile brings together my academic work, coding projects, and technical experiments related to analysis, simulation, and scientific computing.

 ---